makyo/seasons.ally.id/content/autumn.md

 {{% cite source="issa" page="11" %}}
 {{% /verse %}}

-We are helpless before the onward spiral of the year.
+We think of it.
+We don't smile when we do.

 [^20]: Or perhaps a fear.
 Halloween lies there, doesn't it?
 There is a terror to your work, something existential, but you were also a fan of horror.
 Your story was going to be the one that started that other fiction podcast we were planning on, where bummers were welcome to complete the dichotomy[^20-1] with The Voice of Dog where there were none.